Life insurance calculator: How much coverage do you need?

 What do your life insurance calculator results mean for you?

-Our life insurance coverage calculator offers you an estimate of how much coverage you need, a suggestion of how long your policy should last, and an estimate of your monthly premiums
+Our term life insurance calculator offers you an estimate of how much coverage you need, and a suggestion of how long your policy should last.

 You’ll have two options to consider based on your budget and coverage needs.